 - Dangoko - A mixture of rice flour and glutinous rice flour especially for making dango

-You can also use mochiko and joshinko together but the texture will be a bit different again.
+You can also use mochiko and joshinko together but the texture will be a bit different, a bit more firm.
+Many people use mochiko instead of shiratamako because the result is quite similar and mochiko is cheaper.
+(Find mochiko on Amazon here.)

 As you can expect, dangoko is a mix of flours especially for making dango and there are usually instructions on the back that tell you what to do.
 The dangoko I bought is made from "uruchigome" and mochiko.
 Uruchigome is a type of rice flour that is not glutinous and is pretty similar to joshinko.
 Dangoko is usually mixed with water and can be microwaved, steamed, boiled etc depending on the brand.
 I tried it with tofu and the texture wasn't good so I don't recommend using dangoko for this recipe.